 Does it seem like there are more reports of federal disaster declarations or severe-weather damage in Kansas these days?
 That feeling may not be too far off base.
-A recent article from the Topeka Capital-Journal looked at the some of the data over the past 60 years and found some interesting patterns of increasing disaster numbers over time.
+A recent article from the Topeka Capital-Journal looked at some of the data over the past 60 years and found some interesting patterns of increasing disaster numbers over time.

 Number of Disasters Increases More Over Past Decade Than in 50 Years Before